ClearskyApp06/ClearskyUI/readme.md

 `npm run typecheck` to type check

-`npm start` to start a local server with a changer watcher
+`npm start` to start a local server with a change watcher

+`npm run build && npm run preview` will serve a production-type build locally

 ## Deployment: